flores/moarcats-app/README.md

 cat gifs on demand for any occasion or project.
 Make any request for any resource for moar cats.
 No 5xx or 4xx's here: just cat gifs.

-Use it anywhere you need a cat gif.
-For example:
+Use it anywhere you need a cat gif!
+For example

 ```<img src='http://lo.no.de' alt='a random cat gif!'/>```

-or
+or something like this to click for new cat gifs

 ```
   <div id="catcontainer" onclick="moarcats();">